Product Name: StockCharts.com

 Members of paid plans get a dashboard full of tools to use.

 The dashboard is full of basic features that any broker’s website will have, like daily Market Movers, daily Market Overview, watchlists, alerts, and a scanner.
 While nothing is groundbreaking, StockCharts’ execution of these tools is above-average.
 For example, their scanner is syntax-based, meaning you can code write out your own criteria, which allows for thousands of different scan combinations.

 My main gripe with StockCharts is that instead of a dynamic chart, you deal with images.
 That means no zooming in/out or enabling/disabling indicators on the fly.
 Each time you want to change the time frame, lookback period, or indicators, you must change all of the settings and generate a new chart image.
 While this is great for journalists and writers to easily insert charts into their articles, it does not seem like a charting solution for a serious trader.

-Outside of their standard candlestick charts, StockCharts has some very interesting chart types for doing market analysis.
-By far the most useful, especially for momentum traders is their Relative Rotation Graph chart.
+Outside of their standard candlestick charts, StockCharts has some fascinating chart types for doing market analysis.
+By far, the most useful, especially for momentum traders, is their Relative Rotation Graph chart.
 It shows the relative strength of a group of stocks compared to a given benchmark over a given lookback period.

 Another chart that isn’t often included in other platforms is their Seasonality chart.
 This chart shows the historical trend for the stock performance for each month of the year.
 You can additionally compare stocks to each other.

 Charts are the main feature you’re looking for when considering a StockCharts membership, so do they stand up to the competition?
 StockChart’s main competitors are TradingView.com and Yahoo Finance.
 In our comparison, we are going to look for a comfortable intersection between value and quality.